fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 From the first 'click' of the clicker, Sprocket and I were hooked on Positive Reinforcement Training.
 Seeing his eyes light up as he realized that he could make good things happen by obeying cues was amazing.
-I couldn't get enough of that reaction, so now I'm an Animal Behavior College Certified Dog Trainer, and my passion is my career.
+I couldn't get enough of that reaction, and in 2009 I graduated with honors from Animal Behavior College, and my passion became my career.

 I love getting people to that "lightbulb" moment with their dogs: where dog and person learn to communicate with each other, maybe for the first time ever.
 Training our dogs is so satisfying; it deepens our bond and